department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/design.md

 #### Design Patterns

-The Veteran-facing Services Platform <a title="Go to design patterns" href="https://department-of-veterans-affairs.github.io/design-system/" target="_blank">design patterns</a> make it much easier for designers and developers to quickly prototype pages and forms.
+The Veteran-facing Services Platform <a href="https://design.va.gov/patterns/" target="_blank">design patterns</a> make it much easier for designers and developers to quickly prototype pages and forms.
 The design patterns are the source of truth for the latest templates, interaction design patterns, and visual design.

 #### Design files